WWE RAW & SmackDown Viewership

 SmackDown Viewership

-The show averaged 2.588 million viewers in the fast nationals, which was up from the 2.453 million viewers a week ago.
+The show averaged 2.563 million viewers in the fast nationals, which was down from the 2.588 million viewers a week ago.
 This number measured the top metered markets.

 RAW Viewership